rorywalsh/cabbage/Docs/markdown/Widgets/button_info.md

 # Button (Information button)

 Infobuttons can be used to open html files in the system's default web browser.
 When clicked, the file passed to the file() identifier will be opened.
-The file can be a local file, or a full URL, `file("http://cabbageaudio.com")`.
+The file can be a local file, or a full URL such as `file("http://cabbageaudio.com")`.

 This widget can be useful for providing help files, or any other additional information about your instruments.